ch3n90/fastdfs-client-java/README.md

 ## License

- FastDFS java client Under the BSD license.
-See the [LICENSE](https://github.com/ch3n90/fastdfs-client-java/LICENSE) file for details.
+ FastDFS java client is under the Apache 2.0 license.
+See the [LICENSE](https://github.com/ch3n90/fastdfs-client-java/blob/master/LICENSE) file for details.